KOrfanakis/Web_Scraping_With_Python/README.md

 2. **[Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)**: a library for parsing HTML and XML documents.
 It works with a user-selected parser to provide idiomatic ways of navigating, searching, and modifying the parse tree.

+## Ethics of Scraping

+Web scraping is a powerful tool that should be used responsibly.
+Below is a list of things to consider before you start scraping data:

+1. Always check the robots.txt file of the site you are about to scrape, as it contains guidelines on how bots should behave on the website.

+2. Do not spam the website with multiple requests in a short amount of time, as that may hurt their server(s) and/or may be classified as a DDOS attack.
+If you need to scrape multiple pages, you can artificially limit the rate of requests, as we will show in the code.

+3. Do not engage in piracy or other unauthorised commercial use regarding the data you extract.

+Additionally, some companies and websites may provide the data we are interested in in a clean and concise way through an API.
+If a public API that provides the information we are looking for is available, web scarping should be avoided altogether.

+If you would like to know more, I suggest reading James Densmore’s article on the [Ethics in Web Scraping](https://towardsdatascience.com/ethics-in-web-scraping-b96b18136f01).

 ## References

 The complete list of reference for this tutorial is included at the end of the notebook.